In case of a fire, please call 000 (triple zero).

 Whether you live in a house, small apartment block, high-rise dwelling or in another living arrangement, there are a number of steps you can take to reduce the risk of fire to you, your family and your dwelling.
 The following information will help you improve your home’s fire safety.

-- always keep fire doors clear, closed and unlocked at all times
+- Always keep fire doors clear, closed and unlocked at all times.

-- call 000 in an emergency
+- Call 000 in an emergency.

 Essential Safety Measures

 If a ﬁre occurs, well maintained ESMs can provide residents with more time to exit the building and lessen the chance of ﬁre spreading.
 ESMs require ongoing care and maintenance.

 Looking for more fire safety information?